FerretDB/FerretDB/website/blog/2024-11-27-run-mongodb-commands-ferretdb-scalegrid-for-postgresql.md

 )
 ```

-Now say there is a population increase of 200,000 in Barcelona, you want to update that as well.
+Say there is a population increase of 200,000 in Barcelona, you want to update that as well.

 ````js
 db.cities.updateOne(